Regus is notorious for surprise rate increases.

 If you ask Regus what gives them the right to unilaterally increase your rate, they'll probably point you to the tricky parts of the contract we just examined in detail.
 They're position is essentially, "well, you signed it; so you must be bound by it."

 That's it.
-Unless you actually tailor your complaint to attack one of the details of the rate-change clause, then Regus's argument will simply be that you signed a contract containing these clauses.
+Unless you actually tailor your complaint to attack one of the details of the rate-change clause, then Regus's argument will simply be that you signed a contract containing these clauses (which is a super common argument from all kinds of service providers who try to incorporate by reference a separate terms and conditions document; see this 2018 Uber case, for example, or this 2014 case involving a dispute between an equipment manufacturer and a buyer).

 ...and although it's not a very compelling argument, it's the default winning argument unless you can craft a counterargument strong enough to unseat Regus's argument.
 So let's jump straight into that.